wartoshika/qhun-transpiler/readme.md

 ## **Description**

-This command line tool helps to transpile [Typescript](https://github.com/Microsoft/TypeScript) into other languages.
+This tool helps to transpile [Typescript](https://github.com/Microsoft/TypeScript) into other languages.
 The main goal was to support every aspect of Typescript.
 Typescript 2 and 3 are supported!

 **The following languages are currently supported:**
 - [LUA](https://www.lua.org/)